ArchivoVenezuela/Omeka/TESTED/README.md

-# 📘 WorldCat Basic Metadata Fetcher

-This Python script fetches **basic bibliographic metadata** from the WorldCat Discovery API using a list of hardcoded OCLC numbers.
-It's ideal for librarians, researchers, and digital humanities scholars needing quick access to clean, structured data.
+# 📚 ISBN/ISSN Fallback Extractor

+This Python script extracts **ISBN** and **ISSN** identifiers from WorldCat using the Discovery API.
+It's designed for batch processing of OCLC numbers and outputs a clean CSV file with the results.

 ---

 ## ✅ Features

-- Uses the **WorldCat Discovery API** (JSON)
+- Fetches **ISBN** and **ISSN** (if available) via the WorldCat Discovery API.
-- Extracts:
-  - `OCLC`
-  - `Title`
-  - `Creator`
-  - `Contributor`
-  - `Publisher`
-  - `Date`
-  - `WorldCat URL`
-- Outputs a well-encoded `CSV` with Unicode support
-- Handles accented characters and mojibake with a robust fixer
+- Uses hardcoded OCLC numbers — great for quick runs or integration into pipelines.
+- Prints titles in the output to help match records with other datasets.
+- Outputs clean, UTF-8 encoded CSV to your **Downloads** folder.

 ---

-## 🛠 Requirements
+## 🔧 Requirements

 - Python 3.7+
+- External libraries:
   - `requests`
   - `tqdm`

-You can install dependencies with:
+Install dependencies (if needed):
 ```bash
 pip install requests tqdm